-Conservation Activity Relevance Sustainable fisheries Restoration of coral ecosystems Suppression of external pressure factors Sustainable tourism Ease of Implementation (set- up from design through rollout, costs included) Creating an incubator requires a high level of business expertise.
-Creating an incubator requires significant upfront capital.
-Revenue potential High Incubators help to generate sustainable livelihoods for local communities, but rarely generate direct revenue for PAs.
-Some incubators may generate returns on invested funds.
-Key Considerations High degree of technical expertise is required.
-Incubators can be a good method of improving local incomes, averting destructive behaviors and improving conservation outcomes; however, they typically will not generate significant funds for PA management.
-There will be a challenge to find opportunities to build and finance successful businesses.
+Sustainable fisheries Restoration of coral ecosystems Activity Relevance Suppression of external pressure factors Sustainable tourism Creating an incubator requires a high level of business expertise.
+Creating an incubator requires significant upfront capital. up from design Low Incubators help to generate sustainable livelihoods for local communities, but rarely generate direct revenue for PAs.
+Some incubators may generate returns on invested High funds.
+High degree of technical expertise is required.
+Incubators can be a good method of improving local incomes, averting destructive behaviors and improving conservation outcomes; however, they typically will not Key Considerations generate significant funds for PA management.
+There will be a challenge to find opportunities to build and finance successful husinesses